herrbischoff/awesome-command-line-apps/contributing.md

 - No social media related applications.
 - Do not delete any previous entry ever, with the sole exception that a project is officially superseded/continued by the one you're replacing it with.
+- Wikipedia pages are not considered to be a valid link source.
+Find the most recent source and link to that instead if there's no project website.
+- Node.js command-line tools are accepted very rarely.
+This is mainly due to the extreme overhead of dependencies most Node applications rely on.
+Also, systems level programming in JavaScript is just wrong.
+Not everything that *can* be written in JavaScript *should* be written in JavaScript.

 Thank you for your suggestions!